 Incorrect spelling, explanation: this form is wrong since p should be doubled (as the last consonant of a consonant-vowel-consonant combination that ends the word).
 Therefore when the suffix -ing is added to the word stop, the result is stopping, not

 *Notice: there is a term in geology, which is called stoping – it is a process of magma moving upwards, also known as magmatic theory.
-In this case, however, it is a separate noun, not a verb with suffix.
+In this case, however, it is a separate noun, not a verb with a suffix.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)